Russ Harvey Consulting - Computer and Internet Services

 Chromebook®

-While Chromebooks offer a less expensive computing experience, it requires a full-time Internet connection for most functions (it is essentially a cloud-based operating system).
+While Chromebooks offer a less expensive computing experience, it is essentially a cloud-based operating system although recent versions can work offline, syncing content once reconnected to the Internet.

-ChromeBook has considerable privacy issues (Google never forgets) but will run Android apps, which may appeal to those with Android devices (as Windows 11 is supposed to do).
+ChromeBook has considerable privacy issues (Google never forgets) but will run Android apps, which may appeal to those with Android devices.

-Chromebook requires connection to the Internet, so there is no option of going off-line.
-You'll need to replace your Chromebook when support expires.
+Chromebook requires connection to the Internet.
+There is no option for going off-line permanently, so you'll need to replace your Chromebook when support expires.

 More about Chromebooks.